tableau/Tableau-TA/README.md

 ### Tableau Desktop ###

-* Remove the inputs.conf file
-* Rename client_inputs.conf to inputs.conf
+* For Tableu Desktop, use the Tableau_Clients app in the deployment-clients directory
 * Check that the file paths for the Monitor stanzas match your environment
-* Deploy to a Universal Splunk Forwarder on Tableau Desktop
+* Place the app on your deployment server, or locally if single use.

-### Tableau Server ###
+### Tableau Windows Server ###

-* Remove the client_inputs.conf
-* Deploy the inputs.conf to Tableau Server's running the Universal Forwarder
+* Use the Tableau_Server_Windows app under the deployment-apps directory
+* Install on a deployment server, or locally for a single instance.
 * The Monitor paths for inputs.conf use the Environment Variable set by Tableau Server

 Single Splunk System:

  * Download the addon
- * Place the TA-Tableau in the $SPLUNK_HOME/etc/apps directory
+ * Place the TA-Tableau from the master-apps directoy in the $SPLUNK_HOME/etc/apps directory
+ * Place the contents from the shcluster Tableau_TA into the same directory as above
  * Restart Splunk Enterprise to load the configs

 Splunk Distributed Enterprise deployment

 Search Head Clusters

+ * Place the Tableau_TA file from shcluster in the $SPLUNK_HOME/etc/shcluster/apps directory
- * Remove the inputs.conf files
+ * Apply the new bundle
- * Deploy the TA-Tableau folder in $SPLUNK_HOME/etc/apps (or via search head deployer)

 Indexers and Indexer Clusters

- * Remove the inputs.conf files
+ * Install the contents of the master-apps Tableau_TA on your cluster master, or directly into the apps of the indexers
  * Restart the indexer or apply bundle from the cluster master

 Universal Forwarders

- * Place the TA-Tableau in the $SPLUNK_HOME/etc/apps directory on your forwarder (or use a deployment server)
+ * Use the appropriate Tableau_Clients or Tableau_Server_Windows in the $SPLUNK_HOME/etc/apps directory on your forwarder (or use a deployment server)
- * Restart the forwarder
  * Check the inputs.conf to match your environment
- * Add a default setting for the index target at the top of the file if desired.
+ * Add a default setting for the index target at the top of the file if desired
+ * Restart the Forwarder

 Heavy Forwarders

- * Install the TA-Tableau in the $SPLUNK_HOME/etc/apps  directory
+ * Install the components from master-apps Tableau_TA in the $SPLUNK_HOME/etc/apps  directory
- * Remove the inputs.conf files
  * Restart the heavy forwarder

 Sourcetypes
 -----------

-This addon supports the following Sourcetypes:
+The primary sourcetypes for this app are:

 ### apache:access ###
-Data processed by the Apache server, the naming follows Splunk pretrained defaults.
+Inbound requests to Tableau Server hostnames.
+Includes some internal traffic (heartbeats, dataserver, etc)

+### apache_error ###
+Error logs for web server component.

 ### log4j ###
-Component runtime logs in log4j format.
-This is a pretrained sourcetype supported by Splunk
+Component runtime logs

+### tts:native ###
+View rendering and data handling, comprising the majority of data volume.
+JSON format.

+### tts:hyper ###
+Variant of tts:native used by the Hyper data engine

+### tts:pgsql ###
+PostgreSQL's CSV logging.
+Installations with an external repository will need additional work to ingest and parse those logs.

 ### tomcat:access:log ###
-Logs in the Tomcat format.
-Use the Splunk Add-on for Tomcat.
+Cross-process traffic

 ### tomcat:runtime:log ###
 Runtime log for Tomcat.
 Use the Splunk Add-on for Tomcat.